 Within two years of arriving in the U.S. and using equipment and capital raised in France, du Pont formed E. I. du Pont de Nemours and Company.
 He broke ground on his first powder mill on Delaware’s Brandywine River in 1802.

-The company grew quickly and by the mid-19th century became the largest supplier of gunpowder to the U.S. military, supplying as much as 40 percent of the powder used by the Union Army during the American Civil War.
+The company grew quickly and by the mid-1800’s century became the primary supplier of gunpowder to the U.S. military, producing up to 40 percent of the Union Army’s powder in the American Civil War.
 The Eleutherian Mills site has since been declared a National Historic Landmark and is now a museum.

 E.I. du Pont had many interests beyond gunpowder.
 He enjoyed studying botany, and he became a director of the Farmers Bank of the State of Delaware and the Second Bank of the United States.

 The company that bears his name, DuPont, has also expanded beyond gunpowder, transforming itself several times during more than two centuries of operation.
 In 2017, the company merged with another immigrant-founded powerhouse, Dow Chemical, creating the world’s largest chemical company.
 DowDuPont announced in 2019 that they would be dividing into three companies and DuPont again became an independent company.